buildbotics/buildbotics-ui/learn/tplang_2.md

 #Step 4 - Create the opposite of the wave

-Next, we'll create a sort of "lazy 8" by copying the code that created before, running the loop backwards, and changing the "y:" coordinate value to -1 times the values we used in the first loop.
+Next, we'll create a sort of "lazy 8" by copying the code that we created before and modifying it to run the loop backwards, with the "y:" coordinate value equal to -1 times the values we used in the first loop.
 The code in the gap should now look like this:

 ```
   for(var i = 0; i <= 2 * Math.PI; i = i + Math.PI/60) {